bapalmer/lunchtime_sessions/README.md

 3. Provides guidance on simple steps that can be taken to improve data collation using Excel
 4. Outlines how to build a reusable data set regardless of the software tools available

+## **Session 7:**
+### *A Hitchhikers Guide to Reproducible Research*

+An inability to reproduce a piece of analysis is a recognised problem in a wide variety of disciplines.
+In the first half of this session attendees will be given an overview and examples of factors leading to irreproducible research such as data fabrication, poor data management and statistical malpractice.

+In the second half of the session, attendees will be shown how to achieve reproducible research using ‘scripted workflows’.
+A demonstration will be performed through the R programming language together with the GUI, RStudio.
+The session will be one hour in duration, with an optional 30 minute hands-on portion where attendees can explore a reproducible R-based workflow for themselves using a pre-prepared Binder session.